 As a bonus, buying fruits and vegetables that are locally grown supports farmers and other businesses in your area.

 Once you start eating seasonally, you can also incorporate seasonal supplements into your routine.
-In the summer, for example, you might not have access to fresh, local citrus, so you might want to supplement your diet with vitamin C. Or, if spinach is your main iron source, you might need extra iron when it’s not in season.
+In the summer, for example, you might not have access to fresh, local citrus, so you might want to supplement your diet with vitamin C. (We love this vitamin C supplement by Purality Health.)
+Or, if spinach is your main iron source, you might need extra iron when it’s not in season.

 You can also take a year-round supplement such as this one from Just Thrive, which is packed with key minerals, herbs, and polyphenols (a powerful antioxidant).
 It boosts your immune system, keeping you healthy all year, regardless of what’s in season.
 And, it supports a healthy gut, making it easier for your body to absorb and benefit from those nutritious seasonal fruits and veggies.